 The Finance Working Group is organized around two complementary themes: the consistency of finance flows with low-emission, climate-resilient development, as outlined in Article 2.1(c) of the Paris Agreement; and the provision of support to developing countries to mitigate and adapt to climate change.

-The group is co-chaired by Charlene Watson of the Overseas Development Institute and Courtnae Bailey of Imperial College London.
+The group is co-chaired by Charlene Watson of the Overseas Development Institute and Raju Chhetri of Prakriti Resources Centre.